Dark Circles Under Eyes

-The Solihull medical Cosmetic Clinic offers a complete range of treatments to address dark circles under eyes.
+Solihull Medical Cosmetic Clinic offers a complete range of treatments to address dark circles under eyes.
 Some of the treatments carried out may be advised to use alone or in combination depending upon the cause.
-Dr. Sagoo will assess each client before suggesting a treatment protocol.
+Dr Sagoo will assess each client before suggesting a treatment protocol.

 Dark circles under eyes are a common problem, especially amongst Asians and black people, and can be embarrassing in public.
 Understanding the causes of dark circles makes it possible that we can treat the underlying cause.

 Skin conditions like atopic eczema have been known to cause dark under-eye circles.
-The cause can also be from aging since the skin loses collagen and thins, making veins more prominent.
+The cause can also be from ageing since the skin loses collagen and thins, making veins more prominent.
 The dark circles can also be caused by your facial features.
-Shadows can be cast by bone structure, puffy eyelids or from hollows under the eyes caused by the natural process of aging.
+Shadows can be cast by bone structure, puffy eyelids or from hollows under the eyes caused by the natural process of ageing.

 Family history inherited

-A common cause of dark circles is family history or genetics.
-Certain ethnic cultures have skin which causes increased melanin production not due to outside factors alone.
+A common cause of dark circles is family history or genetic, certain ethnic cultures have skin which causes increased (melanin ) production not due to outside factors alone.

 The dark circles can be caused by seasonal allergies such as hay fever, food allergies, cosmetic allergies and allergens in the home or workplace.
-Allergies cause inflammation, which enlarges the tiny blood vessels beneath the eyes.
-These swollen blood vessels press against the thin under-eye skin, and the dark colour shows through.
-The rubbing and scratching of itchy eyes can also stimulate melanocyctes (melanin-producing cells) darkening pigmentation in the area.
+Allergies cause inflammation which enlarges the tiny blood vessels beneath the eyes.
+These swollen blood vessels press against the thin under-eye skin and the dark colour shows through.
+The rubbing and scratching can also stimulate melanocytes (melanin-producing cells) darkening pigmentation in the area.

 Blocked nasal passages can cause dark circles because the veins from your eyes to your nose can become dilated and darken.

-Poor nutrition can lead to vitamin deficiencies, specifically B vitamins (such as a B12 deficiency from anaemia), vitamin E, vitamin C and vitamin K, and can result in dark circles.
+Poor nutrition can lead to vitamin deficiencies, specifically B vitamins (such as a B12 deficiency from anemia), vitamin E, vitamin C and vitamin K and can result in dark circles.
 Vitamins are also needed for adrenal gland function.
-When the adrenal gland is fatigued from stress, excess consumption of caffeine, alcohol and sugar, vitamin absorption can be impaired, which may result in facial puffiness and dark circles.
+When the adrenal gland is fatigued from stress, excess consumption of caffeine, alcohol and sugar, vitamin absorption is impaired, resulting in facial puffiness and dark circles.

 Lack of water causes dehydration, which causes blood vessels to become dilated and swollen.
 Also, as mentioned above, avoid too much alcohol and caffeine which can dehydrate the body, as well as disrupt sleep.
 Alcohol also decreases the flow of oxygen to the skin, as does smoking.